cloudx-labs/posts/posts/octavio-luna/Elasticsearch:-A-Powerful-Search-Engine-for-Backend-Engineers.md

 Here, we've indexed a book with the ID "1" into the "books" index.
 The JSON document contains the book's title, author, description, and publish date.

 # Basic Queries in Elasticsearch
-Once the data is indexed, you can perform various queries to search for specific information.
+Once data is indexed, you can perform various queries to search for specific information.
 Here are some basic query examples:

 ## Full-Text Search
 To perform a full-text search for books containing the word "novel" in the title: